RasaHQ/rasa/docs/quickstart.rst

 2. Define your Machine Learning Model
 -------------------------------------

 Rasa NLU has a number of different components, which together make a pipeline.
 Create a markdown file with the pipeline you want to use.
-In this case, we're using the pre-defined ``tensorflow_embedding`` pipeline.
+In this case, we're using the pre-defined ``supervised_embeddings`` pipeline.
 If you are running this locally instead of here in the docs, copy the text between the (``"""``) and save it in a file called ``nlu_config.yml``.

 .. runnable::